MahmoudMabrok/ImageAssistance/README.md

-# working on make jar file, add docunetation, how to use.
+# working on make jar file, add documentation, how to use.